cynici/postgis/README.md

 # PostgreSQL and PostGIS in a Docker container

+## 2020-05-27 update

+Due to work commitment, I may not catch up with latest versions timeously.
+So I recommend you do this:

+- Switch to use the versatile official [postgis/postgis](https://hub.docker.com/r/postgis/postgis) image which offers many tagged combination of PostgreSQL and PostGIS versions
+- If you need the `POSTGRES_UID` feature, grab my [set-postgres-uid.sh](set-postgres-uid.sh) and use it as your *docker-entrypoint*

 This project creates a PostgreSQL and PostGIS database server in a Docker container.
 It is inspired by base image [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/~/dockerfile/) and includes rsyslog.

 The tiny [postgres:alpine](https://hub.docker.com/_/postgres/) is not used as the base image because it is tricky to compile PostGIS in it.